 Sample Artifacts: BPMN Process Diagrams, Process Documentation, Standard Operating Procedures (SOPs)

-Sample Artifacts: POA&M, Integrated Test Plan, Implementation Plan
+Sample Artifacts: POA&M, Integrated Test Plan, Implementation Plan, Dataflow Diagram, System Security Plan (SSP), System Requirements Traceability Matrix (SRTM), STIG Checklist (.ckl).

 At the heart of all organizations is the need for ensuring that across the organization the appropriate skills and knowledge is developed to allow the appropriate resource to support the organization in the most effective manner.
 Hartwood designs, creates and implements Organizational Training plans that support organizational change as needed for new or revised Services, Processes and the supporting Information Technology.